 Have a look at the screenshot above.
 The final URL will be the following:

-However, you can use the Google Campaigns URL Builder to add campaign parameters to the link and copy/paste such URL to the email.
+However, you can use the URL Builders to add campaign parameters to the link and copy/paste such URL to the email.

 - Google Analytics does not track redirects that have no embedded GA code.
 It’s better to use direct links with UTM parameters.

-- Do not include special characters in the campaign name or other parameters.
+- Using Google Analytics to track email campaigns, do not include special characters in the campaign name or other parameters.
 These can break URLs and you won’t get any tracking data.

 - Always test your bulk campaigns that use Google Analytics email tracking.
 Make sure all the links are correct and work properly.

 Step 3.
-Monitor and Analyze the Email Campaign Results in GA Account
+Monitor and Analyze the Email Campaign Results in Google Analytics Account

-In this case, you can use an email tracking pixel, a kind of image with embedded Google Analytics tracking code.
+In this case, you can use an email tracking pixel, a kind of image with an embedded Google Analytics email tracking code.

 When a subscriber opens the email he received, the email content is loading and the image is also requested to load.
 Google server pings this action and tracks the opening, keeping the information about open rate email marketing metric into GA account.